 After the intervention (acupuncture), treatment group participants saw a significant reduction in nasal symptoms.
 Additionally, treatment participants reported improved quality of life.
 The researchers concluded that acupuncture may be a safe treatment option for patients with allergic rhinitis.

 Stinging nettle contains plant antihistamines.
 Scientists think that it’s these plant antihistamines that get into the skin and cause the typical contact urticaria.
-Contact urticarial is just an educated way of referring to the sensation you feel after your skin comes into contact with your skin.
-Since antihistamines relieve allergy symptoms, we’d expect stinging nettle to help with allergies.
+Contact urticaria is just an educated way of referring to the sensation you feel after your skin comes into contact with your skin.
+Since antihistamines relieve allergy symptoms, it’s reasonable to believe that stinging nettle may help with allergies.
 That’s why those who advocate for natural healing advice patients to use stinging nettle leaves as a natural remedy for allergies.

-Research reveals that peppermint essential oil may improve the symptoms of allergic rhinitis and bronchial asthma.
+Peppermint essential oil is thought to improve the symptoms of allergic rhinitis and bronchial asthma.
 And experts in support of natural healing think it’s a good idea to put some eucalyptus oil in your washing machine.
 They say that’s a great way of managing seasonal allergies.
+You can also consider buying an air purifier that diffuses essential oils such the Medify MA-440.

 Additionally, one study indicated that frankincense oil may help patients manage perennial allergic rhinitis.
 You can diffuse peppermint and frankincense oils into the air or apply them topically.
 While applying essential oils topically, you should dilute them using some base oil or vegetable oil.